nasa-jpl/COVID-19-respirators/README.md

  5. What’s your face shape?
  6. What’s your face size?

-Below are three different respirator designs that are intended for different uses:
+Below are sections for three different respirator designs that are intended for different usea plus how to make your own cartridges and filters:
  1. Design 1: The Performance Respirator
  2. Design 2: The Comfort Respirator
  3. Design 3: The Conforming Respirator